What Is Bias and How Can It Be Overcome?

 - Awareness is key: The first step is recognizing that we all have biases.
 This means becoming aware of our own biases, as well as the biases of others.

 - Diversify our perspective: Encourage a variety of perspectives by looking for insights from many people and organizations.
-Our understanding will become broader, and your biases will have less of an impact.
+Our understanding will become more broad, and your biases will have less of an impact.

 - Question assumptions: Question our ideas and views on a regular basis, and look for evidence that contradicts them.
 It may help to develop a more accurate and detailed picture of the world as a result.